 What is Old Bay?

-Old Bay is a popular spice blend that is known to compliment seafood.
+Old Bay is a popular spice blend that is known to complement seafood.
 It is a unique, top-secret combination of dried herbs that produces a complex blend that is savory, spicy, and a little bit sweet.

 As it has gained popularity, it can also be QUITE difficult to find in stock.